 Brooklyn Cured is this week’s featured vendor at Greenpoint’s McGolrick Park Down-to-Earth Market, (open Sundays, 11 am- 4pm).
 This week, I caught up with BK Cured’s top dog, Scott Bridi, to learn more about his local roots and culinary experience in some of the city’s most notable food spots, and to hear his perspective on being a small-scale food producer.
 My advice is get over to McGolrick this Sunday to stock up on dogs for Fourth of July grilling!
 Brooklyn Cured’s products include sausages, hot dogs, bacon, smoked meats, classic charcuterie and more, using meat raised with no antibiotics from farms within the region.
 Continue reading →

-Mark your calendars folks, our Annual Spring Market is right around the corner!
-On Sunday, April 13, 2014 from 1-7pm we will transform the sun drenched Greenpoint Loft (67 West St, 5th Fl) into a blooming herbal wonderland.
-As always expect food and drinks, arts and crafts, gifts, photo booth, nail art, and an Herb Planting Workshop with Claire (reserve now) AND MORE!
+Put on your friendship bracelets and grab your BFFs – our FIRST EVER Summer Market is right around the corner!
+On Sunday, July 20th, 2014 from 1-7pm we will transform the sun drenched Greenpoint Loft (67 West St, 5th Fl) into a tropical paradise (with a/c of course!)
+As always expect food and drinks, arts and crafts, gifts, photo booth, nail art AND MORE!